Brightify/Fetcher/README.md

 })
 ```

 This is probably the simplest code you can write (and simultaneously the ugliest).
 Also there is almost no difference between this and [Alamofire](https://github.com/Alamofire/Alamofire) code.
-But we can do some improvements:
+However, we can improve it a bit:

 ```Swift
 let fetcher = Fetcher(requestPerformer: AlamofireRequestPerformer())